franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

 The way appications are assigend to certain mSpaces is self-explanatory.
-To get the names of the applications, you can simply run the following command in Hammerspoon's Console:
+To get the names of the applications of open windows, you can simply run the following command in Hammerspoon's Console:

 ```lua
 for _, v in pairs(hs.window.filter.default:getWindows()) do print(v:application():name()) end
 ```

-You will then get an output similar to this:
+You will get an output like this:

 ```bash
 2024-10-20 07:38:13: Hammerspoon